lucteo/lucteo.github.io/_posts/2018-12-28-modern-dining-philosophers.md

 date:   2018-12-28
 banner_image: dining.jpg
 image: images/posts/dining.jpg
 description: "How to solve the dining philosophers problem in 2018?
 By using tasks.
-And how to use task?
+And how to use tasks?
 Read on..."
 tags: [concurrency, modifiability, C++]
 img_credits:
     - ["https://unsplash.com/photos/bdwqrMfNG-U", "big.tiny.belly", "Meal by the sea", ""]